 Douglas followed slowly with a shovel resting over his shoulder.
 The thirsty soil had taken in all it could and was rejecting the rest.
 Water gathered in growing puddles.
 The ankle deep mud threatened to keep their boots as they trudged out to the truck.

 It was a 1939 Ford, beaten half to hell but it still worked like an ox.
-Doug couldn’t remember what color it was when his father purchased it before the war.
+Douglas couldn’t remember what color it was when his father purchased it before the war.
 He’d only ever known it as a rusted hunk of metal driven by an engine that roared like a lion with a hairball and a smoking habit worse than his father’s.

 Without another word, they dropped their tools into the back and climbed into the cab.
 The drive was slow.
 Deep muck provided little traction but the old truck powered through, smelling of gasoline and cigarettes the whole way.
 The heavy rain was too much for the windshield wipers to sweep away with any great success, but George could tour his property blindfolded and never once be lost.
 They stopped a few miles away from their small, wooden homestead that sat at the base of Heart Mountain.